Facing cyber threats and cyber-attacks? Here are some low-cost ways to improve cybersecurity, improve information security and prevent cyber attacks.

 Remedy: The more complex a password is, the safer it is.
 Consider creating a password with a blend of numbers, uppercase and lowercase letters, and special characters.

 Moreover, the longer the password, the safer it is.
 Eight to ten characters is an ideal length.
+Also, it will be useful to learn about more online safety practices from courses on security.

 Mistake 2: Using similar passwords for multiple accounts